hbctraining/publication_perfect/lessons/01_intro_to_dataset.md

 This data frame has 25 columns - in addition to the gene name column, there is a column for each sample.

 * **pp_all_results.csv** - The results from DESeq2 for the comparisons between WT and PRDM16 knockout for the 3 cell types.
 We have combined the results from 3 separate comparisons into a single file to make it easier to create the Volcano plots.
+An excerpt is displayed below:

 <p align="center">
 <img src="../img/results.png" height="200">
 </p>

-This data frame has 16 columns - in addition to the gene name column, each of the comparisons have 5 columns of results (circled in green for Pax6 and blue for Tbr2.
+This data frame has 16 columns - in addition to the gene name column, each of the comparisons have 5 columns of results .
 Each of the 5 columns are described below.
+An excerpt is displayed below with the Pax6 results columns circled in green and the Tbr2 results columns circled in blue.

-1. `_baseMean` - Mean of the normalized counts for all samples in the comparison, for a given gene.
+1. `_baseMean` - Mean of the normalized counts for all samples in the comparison, for a given gene
 1. `_log2FoldChange` - log2 fold change between WT and PRDM16 KO
 1. `_pvalue` - Wald test *P* value
 1. `_padj` - Benjamini-Hochberg adjusted Wald test *P* value (P-value after multiple test correction)
-1. `_threshold` - Logical vector with TRUE values for significantly differentially expressed (DE) genes, FALSE for not DE genes, NA for untested genes
+1. `_threshold` - Logical vector with `TRUE` values for significantly differentially expressed (DE) genes, `FALSE` for not DE genes, `NA` for untested genes.
+We will be using this column in the next lecture to color the significant genes one color and the non-significant genes a different color.

 ## Making figures for a publication: Art or Science?